Python-LIberia/100DaysofCode/README.md

 ## Daily Log
-**Day 1:** Learned about data types, classes, as well as python Keywords and the importance of good variable names.
+**Day 1:** Learned about data types, classes, as well as python keywords and the importance of good variable names.

 Day 2: